diffplug/spotless/plugin-gradle/README.md

 - If you're stuck on JRE 8, use [`id 'com.diffplug.spotless' version '6.13.0'` or older](https://github.com/diffplug/spotless/blob/main/plugin-gradle/CHANGES.md#6130---2023-01-14).
 - If you're stuck on an older version of Gradle, [`id 'com.diffplug.gradle.spotless' version '4.5.1'` supports all the way back to Gradle 2.x](https://github.com/diffplug/spotless/blob/main/plugin-gradle/CHANGES.md#451---2020-07-04).

-### Git pre-push hook
+### Git hook

-You can install a Git pre-push hook that ensures code is properly formatted before being pushed to a remote repository.
-This helps catch formatting issues early — before CI fails — and is especially useful for teams not using IDE integrations or pre-commit tools.

-#### What the hook does

-When installed, the Git `pre-push` hook will:
+If you want, you can run `./gradlew spotlessInstallGitPrePushHook` and it will install a hook such that

-1. Run `spotlessCheck`
+1. When you push, it runs `spotlessCheck`
 2. If formatting issues are found:
    - It automatically runs `spotlessApply` to fix them
    - Aborts the push with a message